civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 90.18

-Within 30 days after the end of the quarter in which any incidental expenditure incurred by a judge is reimbursed under subsection 27(1) of the `Judges Act`, the Commissioner shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any incidental expenditure incurred by any judge of a particular court is reimbursed under subsection 27(1) of the `Judges Act`, the Commissioner shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the incidental expenditure;
+the name of the court;

-the date on which the incidental expenditure was incurred; and

-the total amount of the incidental expenditure.
+the total amount of the incidental expenditures reimbursed for that court;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of incidental expenditures reimbursed;

+the number of judges who received a reimbursement for each class of incidental expenditures; and

+the applicable guidelines.

 ### Section 90.19

-Within 30 days after the end of the quarter in which any travel or other expenses incurred by a judge or his or her spouse or common-law partner are reimbursed under subsection 27(6) of the `Judges Act` as a representational allowance, the Commissioner shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any travel or other expenses incurred by any judge or his or her spouse or common-law partner are reimbursed under subsection 27(6) of the `Judges Act` as a representational allowance, the Commissioner shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the expenses;

-the dates on which the expenses were incurred; and

-the total amount of the expenses.
+the total amount of the expenses reimbursed;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of expenses reimbursed;

+the number of judges who received a reimbursement for each class of expenses; and

+the applicable guidelines.

 ### Section 90.2

-Within 30 days after the end of the quarter in which any moving, transportation, travel or other expenses incurred by a judge are reimbursed under section 34 of the `Judges Act` as a travel allowance, the Commissioner shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any moving, transportation, travel or other expenses incurred by any judge of a particular court are reimbursed under section 34 of the `Judges Act` as a travel allowance, the Commissioner shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the expenses;
+the name of the court;

-the dates on which the expenses were incurred; and

-the total amount of the expenses.
+the total amount of the expenses reimbursed for that court;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of expenses reimbursed;

+the number of judges who received a reimbursement for each class of expenses; and

+the applicable guidelines.

 ### Section 90.21

-Within 30 days after the end of the quarter in which any travel or other expenses incurred by a judge are reimbursed under section 41 of the `Judges Act` as a conference allowance, the Commissioner shall cause to be published in electronic form the following information:
+Within 30 days after the end of the quarter in which any travel or other expenses incurred by any judge of a particular court are reimbursed under section 41 of the `Judges Act` as a conference allowance, the Commissioner shall cause to be published in electronic form the following information:

-the judge's name;

-a description of the expenses;
+the name of the court;

-the dates on which the expenses were incurred; and

-the total amount of the expenses.
+the total amount of the expenses reimbursed for that court;

+the number of judges to whom a reimbursement was made;

+a detailed description of each class of expenses reimbursed;

+a description of the meeting, conference or sem­inar, its date, its location and the number of judges in attendance; and

+the applicable guidelines.

 #### Judicial Independence, Protected Information, Security of Persons, Infrastructure and Goods and Canadian Judicial Council

 ### Section 90.22

-Sections `90.03` to `90.09`, `90.11` to `90.13` and `90.15` to `90.21` do not apply to any of the information or any part of the information referred to in those sections if the Registrar, the Chief Administrator or the Commissioner, as applicable, determines that the publication could interfere with judicial independence.
+The Registrar, the Chief Administrator or the Commissioner, as applicable, may, on an exceptional basis, decline to cause to be published information or any part of the information described in any of sections 90.03 to 90.09, 90.11 to 90.13 and 90.15 to 90.21 if they determine that the publication, even in the aggregate, could interfere with judicial independence.

 ### Section 90.23